auth0/docs/articles/quickstart/backend/java-spring-security/01-authorization.md

 :::note
 This Quickstart demonstrates securing an API using **Spring Boot 1** and **Spring Security 4**.

-See the [Spring Security 5 API Quickstart](http://localhost:3000/docs/quickstart/backend/java-spring-security5) to learn how to secure with Auth0 using Spring Boot 2 and Spring Security 5.
+See the [Spring Security 5 API Quickstart](quickstart/backend/java-spring-security5) to learn how use Auth0 to secure an API built using Spring Boot 2 and Spring Security 5.
 :::

 <%= include('../../../_includes/_api_auth_intro') %>